Ciro Rius

-Ciro Pablo Rius Argallo (born 27 October 1988) is an Argentine footballer who plays for Atlético Tucumán in the Argentine Primera División as a second striker or winger.
+Ciro Pablo Rius Aragallo (born 27 October 1988) is an Argentine footballer who plays for Arsenal Sarandí in the Primera Nacional as a second striker or winger.

 Career

 Club career

-Rius made his breakthrough into the Argentinos Juniors first team in a 0-2 home defeat against Arsenal on 7 February 2009.
+Rius made his breakthrough into the Argentinos Juniors first team in a 0–2 home defeat against Arsenal on 7 February 2009.
 He was a non-playing member of the Argentinos squad that won the Clausura 2010 championship, but since then he has become a regular first team player.
-He scored his first goal for the club in a 0-2 win against Boca Juniors.
+He scored his first goal for the club in a 0–2 win against Boca Juniors.

 On 11 June 2019, Rius signed a 3-year contract with Rosario Central, but on 12 August 2020, he came back to Defensa y Justicia for free.